tea3/hexo-related-popular-posts/README.md

 - Generate popular list of posts.
 (Sort posts by page views)
 - Get Page Views information on posts.
 (Visitor Counter)

 A hexo plugin that generates a list of links to related posts based on tags , and plugin that generates a list of links to popular posts base on page view of Google Analytics.
 Popular posts is need Google Analytics API.

 Also , this plugin can generates a list of links to related posts based on contents.
+In addition , plugin supports different styles, thumbnails, is fully customizable and includes caching for improved performance.

 ## DEMO & Documents

 - DEMO : [My Posts](https://tea3.github.io/p/tea-plantation-mtfuji/) has generated [related posts](https://tea3.github.io/p/tea-plantation-mtfuji/#relatedPosts) and [popular posts](https://tea3.github.io/p/tea-plantation-mtfuji/#popularPosts) like this.
+In addition, the [page view](https://tea3.github.io/p/tea-plantation-mtfuji/#pageView) is displayed like this.
 - Documents : [read me](https://tea3.github.io/p/hexo-related-popular-posts/) (Japanese)